acousticrobot/web-16/_pages/toki-pona/lesson-03-basic-sentences.md

 {:.grammar}
 > ### grammar review
 >
->_The grammar in this lesson is covered by chapters 2-5 in [pu](https://www.amazon.com/dp/B012M1RLXS), lesson 3 in [Pije](http://tokipona.net/tp/janpije/okamasona.php), and pages 1-3 in [Lantan](https://rnd.neocities.org/tokipona/)._
+>_The grammar in this lesson is covered in chapters 2-5 in [pu](https://www.amazon.com/dp/B012M1RLXS), lesson 3 in [Pije](http://tokipona.net/tp/janpije/okamasona.php), and pages 1-3 in [Lentan](https://rnd.neocities.org/tokipona/)._
 >
->Basic sentences in toki pona consist of two words.
+>Basic sentences about you or me in toki pona consist of two words.
 The first word is the subject _mi_ or _sina_.
 The second word is the entire predicate.
 It describes something about the subject, and can function as a verb, adjective, or noun.
 >
 >There are a lot of sentences in toki pona where what we call the verb in English is ambiguous or absent entirely.
 To say 'you are big' in toki pona, _sina suli_, there is no 'are'.
 It may be better to think of this second word as an action, quality, or state of being.
 >